Ontario HR Compliance Check Up – 5 Key Requirements

 get you started

-In this Compliance Works How To video we show you how to add users to your Compliance Works account!
+In this video we show you how to manage your Compliance Works account, including adding users.

-In this video we show you how to find recent changes in the law.
+In this video we show you how to find recent changes to HR laws from across Canada.

 You’re all set!
 Our team will be in touch in the next 24 hours to schedule your personal demo.
 In the meantime, you can learn more about our software or explore our HR compliance resources.